 If you’re interested in learning via video then watch below.
 Otherwise, skip ahead.

-First, let’s figure out if technical writing belongs to the marketing or documentation world.
+First, let’s determine if technical writing belongs to the marketing or documentation world.

-Many employers mistake technical writers for writing content about technology companies (tech reviews, news, etc.).
-In reality, a technical writer helps users to understand a product or service.
+Many employers mistake technical writers for writers who create content about tech companies (tech reviews, news, etc.).
+In reality, a technical writer helps users understand a product or service.

-Instead of selling or marketing a product, technical writers create technical documents that simplify the usability and product’s possibilities for the given users.
+Instead of selling or marketing a product, technical writers create documents that simplify the usability and the product’s possibilities for users.
 Some of the most common documents that technical writers write are:

 Here are the requirements a technical writer needs.